-Security: The need to feel safe
+Security: the need to feel safe

 Staying well – we know we need the right diet and regular exercise.
 But the need to feel safe is essential too and connected with our survival.
-How can we calm down when anxiety is triggers?
+How can we calm down when anxiety is triggered?

 The need to stay safe

 We all need to feel safe in the place that we live, work or study.
 We all need to a degree of financial security to be sure that we can provide for ourselves and our loved ones.
 When we feel safe we think clearly and respond to events sensibly while coping with change.
 When we feel unsafe the brain’s alarm system triggers feelings of stress and anxiety, prompting us to take action – it then becomes very difficult to think clearly about anything other than getting safe!